drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 ### schema_link_replacements

-Dictionary.
+Dictionary

 Maps reference URIs to replacement URIs.
 The match type is full or partial.
 Replaces one link with another link.
 The dictionary structure is:

 ```json
 "schema_link_replacements": {